LakshmiPeri/memtier-redis/README.md

 It's time to test your deployment.
 You can use the redis benchmarking tool `memtier_benchmark` <a href="https://github.com/RedisLabs/memtier_benchmark" _target="blank">[link]</a>.
 Here are a couple of examples deployment manifests:

 1. <a href="./benchmark.yml" _target="blank">Memtier without TLS</a>.
-2. <a href="./benchmark-tls.yml" _target="blank">Benchmark with TLS</a>, required when working through Openshift Routes.
+2. <a href="./benchmark-tls.yml" _target="blank">Memtier with TLS</a>, required when working through Openshift Routes.

 Below is an example invocation of `memtier_benchmark` as from the commandline which is as-is reflected in the manifest file linked above: <a href="./benchmark-tls.yml" _target="blank">Benchmark with TLS</a>.
 This invocation should yield somewhere between 3k and 10k requests per second.
 If you want to generate more workload, adjust the `Limits` and `requests` values in this manifest: `memtier_benchmark` will consume as much resources as are given to it.
 ```